ROBOTIS-GIT/emanual/docs/en/parts/interface/dynamixel_shield.md

 |  UART Switch   | UART SW (Upload or DYNAMIXEL Select Switch) |       `Caution1`        |
 |   Jumper Cap   |           Power Source Selection            | Read 'Connecting Power' |

--	DXL_RX (0), DXL_TX (1) : Hardware serial port to control DYNAMIXEL.
+-	DXL_RX (0), DXL_TX (1) : Hardware serial port to communicate with DYNAMIXEL.
-- DXL_DIR(2) : Control pin to select DYNAMIXEL direction.
+- DXL_DIR(2) : Flow control of DYNAMIXEL packet.
-- The hardware serial port is used for DYNAMIXEL control, therefore, the serial communication has to be performed by connecting [RC-100] or [LN-101] to the software serial port which is assigned to Arduino pin 7 and 8.
+- The hardware serial port is used to communicate with DYNAMIXEL, therefore, [RC-100] or [LN-101] has to be connected to the software serial communication port(SW TX/RX) via Arduino pin 7 and 8.

 {% capture shield_01 %}
 `Caution1` When uploading firmware using USB port, you should switch the UART SW(SW_2) to Upload mode.
 When you select the UART SW (SW_2) to DYNAMIXEL mode, you can use DYNAMIXEL but USB port.